-Are my eggs fresh?
-Although, at age 46, this sounds like something I might be asking my doctor, I’m actually talking about eggs that you find laid somewhere other than the chicken’s laying box.
-With free-ranged chickens, this is bound to happen sooner or later, and will probably happen often.
+With free-ranged chickens, it’s not uncommon to find a clutch of eggs laid somewhere other than the chicken’s laying box.
+It’s bound to happen sooner or later, and will probably happen often.
 The other day, we went to retrieve something from the gardening shed and found a clutch of eggs.
 We had no idea how old they were, so we do what we always do instead of just throwing them out; we floated them.
-These eggs were of varying freshness, so I snapped a couple of pics to show you how this is done.
+These eggs were of varying freshness, so I snapped a couple of pics of how floating is done.

 Fill a glass or a measuring cup with water that is deeper than the egg is long.
 Gently drop the found egg in the water to see if it floats or sinks.
 If the egg sinks and lays directly on the bottom, it is very fresh.

 If the egg has one end that sinks and the other end that floats a little, then it’s still perfectly fine to eat, but has a little age on it.
 It’s probably the perfect age for a boiled egg because the shell will peel easily.
 The one in the picture below does indeed have one end sitting on the bottom, but it looks a little skewed because of the angle of my photo.

 An egg that is even older than the one that sits sideways will float completely straight up and down, but still touches the bottom.
 These are probably still alright to eat, but we usually make this the cut-off between edible and too old.